 The project IEC and preliminary technical scoping (Figure 2-1) with AFAB was participated by AFAB representatives, Hazel De Guzman, Department Manager - Freeport Facilities Department & Officer-In-Charge - Environmental and Utilities Division and John Ryan Reyes, Safety Specialist, and with the EIA preparer from AFA Environmental Engineering Services.
 The preliminary technical scoping was conducted on 28 April 2022 at the AFAB Administration building.
-A copy of the attendance sheet can be found in Appendix A.
+A copy of the attendance sheet can be found in Appendix A. Update on the project description for Lucanin-2 project was also coordinated with AFAB on 16 May 2022 which considered the preliminary technical scoping of Lucanin-1 to be the same for Lucanin-2.

-The preliminary technical scoping discussed the following:
+The technical scoping discussed the following: